makeabilitylab/physcomp/advancedio/oled.md

 ### Testing the OLED display

-Once you've wired the OLED display, let's test it!
+Once you've wired the OLED display, we're ready to test it with some code!

 We will run one of the examples that ships with the [Adafruit_SSD1306](https://github.com/adafruit/Adafruit_SSD1306) library called [`ssd1306_128x64_i2c`](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).
 This example iterates through a variety of drawing demonstrations, including: drawing lines, outlining and filling rectangles, circles, rounded rectangles, and triangles, rendering text with different styles, and drawing and animating bitmaps.
-You can view the [source code here](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).
+You can view the example [source code here](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino).

 To open and run the example, follow these steps.